Extendibility of Brauer states: Brauer states

 \section{Brauer states}

-Brauer states, also called orthogonal or OO-states have come about as a generalisation of Werner and isotropic states \cite{keyl2002fundamentals, allerstorfer2023monogamy}.
-Famously, Werner states are bipartite states that are invariant to local unitary transformations ($U \ot U$ in the literature).
-On the other hand, isotropic states are invariant to local unitaries with the second unitary elementwise complex conjugated with respect to a fixed basis ($U \ot \overline{U}$ in the literature).
-Brauer states are those states which are invariant to the intersection of the two kinds of transformations, which are nothing else but local orthogonal transformation ($O\ot O$ in the literature).
-More formally: \begin{definition} A state $\brauer \in \states{\hil\ot \hil}$ (where $\dim \hil=d>1$) is called a Brauer state if it is invariant under the diagonal action of the defining representation of the $\Ort(d)$ group on $\hil\ot\hil$.
-That is:
+Brauer states (also called orthogonal or OO-states) have come about as a generalisation of Werner and isotropic states \cite{vollbrecth2001entanglement, keyl2002fundamentals, allerstorfer2023monogamy}.
+Famously, Werner states are bipartite states that are invariant to local unitary transformations of the form $U \ot U$.
+On the other hand, isotropic states are invariant to local unitaries with the second unitary elementwise complex conjugated with respect to a fixed basis, that is $U \ot \overline{U}$.
+Brauer states are those states which are invariant to the intersection of the above-introduced two sets of transformations, which is nothing else but the set of local orthogonal transformation, i.e., unitaries of the form $O\ot O$.
+More formally: \begin{definition} A bipartite quantum state $\brauer \in \states{\hil\ot \hil}$ (where $\dim \hil=d>1$) is called a Brauer state if it is invariant under the diagonal action of the defining representation of the $\Ort(d)$ group on $\hil\ot\hil$.
+That is,